|

 Note: The BT Speedtester is famous for being rather flakey!

 You may have to try running the test a few times before it runs successfully.
-If

 you are trying to report a broadband speed problem then your ISP will normally